 When you send an image to print in Photoshop or any other image editing software, you will see a tick box or drop-down list titled ‘Rendering Intents’.
-Wondering what it means and which one to select?
-Read on to find out how it can dramatically improve your prints.
+Discover what Rendering Intent when Printing means and find out how it can dramatically improve your prints.

 What is Rendering Intent?